tendermint/tendermint/README.md

 This repository holds a number of important pieces:

 - `types/types.proto`
-	- the protobuf file definig TMSP message types, and the optional grpc interface.
+	- the protobuf file defining TMSP message types, and the optional grpc interface.
-	- use `protoc --go_out=plugins=grpc:. types.proto` to from the `types` dir to generate the `types/types.pb.go` file
+	- run `protoc --go_out=plugins=grpc:. types.proto` in the `types` dir to generate the `types/types.pb.go` file
-	- see `protoc --help` and [the grpc docs](www.grpc.io/docs) for examples and details of other languages
+	- see `protoc --help` and [the grpc docs](https://www.grpc.io/docs) for examples and details of other languages

 - golang implementation of TMSP client and server
 	- two implementations:
-		- asynchronous, ordered message passing over unix or tcp
+		- asynchronous, ordered message passing over unix or tcp;
+			- messages are serialized using protobuf and length prefixed
 		- grpc
 	- TendermintCore runs a client, and the application runs a server